-During the 2022 fourth guarter, the Company completed its impairment test as at September 30, 2022.
-Impairment testing for the cash-generating units ("CGU"), CCL, Avery, Checkpoint, and Innovia, was done by a comparison of the unit's carrying amount to its estimated value in use, determined by discounting future cash flows from the continuing use of the CGU.
-Key assumptions used in the determination of the value in use include long-term growth rates of 3% to 5% and pre-tax discount rates ranging from 10% to 12%.
-Discount rates reflect current market assumptions and risks related to the segments and are based upon the weighted average cost of capital for the segment.
-The Company's historical growth rates are used as a basis in determining the growth rate applied for impairment testing.
+During the 2023 fourth quarter, the Company completed its annual impairment test as at September 30, 2023.
+Impairment testing for the cash-generating units ("CGU"), CCL, Avery, Checkpoint, and Innovia, was done by a comparison of the unit's carrying amount to its estimated value in use, determined by discounting future cash flows from the continuing use of the CGU. .
+Key assumptions used in the determination of the value in use include growth rates of 3% to 5% and pre-tax discount rates of 10% to 12%.
+Discount rates reflect current market assumptions and risks related to the CGUs and are based upon the weighted average cost of capital.
+The Company's historical growth rates are used as the basis in determining the growth rate applied for impairment testing.
+The Company completed its impairment testing as at September 30, 2023.
 Significant management judgment is required in preparing the forecasts of future operating results that are used in the discounted cash flow method of valuation.
-In 2022 and 2021, it was determined that the carrying amount of goodwill and indefinite-life intangibles was not impaired.
-However, for the Innovia CGU, the estimated value in use was close to the carrying value.
-Since the process of determining fair values requires management judgment regarding projected results and market multiples, a change in these assumptions could impact the fair value of the reporting units. resulting in an impairment charge.